vectorgrp/sil-kit/docs/api/can.rst

    to have no effect.

-!!!
 Sending CAN Messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Data is transfered in the form of a :cpp:class:`CanMessage<ib::sim::can::CanMessage>`.
 To send a :cpp:class:`CanMessage<ib::sim::can::CanMessage>`, it must be setup with
-a CAN ID, the data to be transmitted and an optional timestamp.
+a CAN ID and the data to be transmitted.
 In VIBE simulation
 the :cpp:class:`CanMessage::CanReceiveFlags<ib::sim::can::CanMessage::CanReceiveFlags>` are also relevant::

   // Prepare a CAN message with id 0x17